Pratap-Rawal/buildskill/Taging-Formula.md

  # Formula to tag

+ ## Strive to find the logical soundness in every reading.

 ### 1, DATA, Background information - to support or as evidence of a claim - Green

 ### 3, (Since) Warrant- the theory that connects data to claim - Yellow